Rayman (character): Other appearances

 In Super Smash Bros. for Nintendo 3DS and Wii U, Rayman appears as a trophy.
-Masahiro Sakurai made the announcement on Miiverse: Ubisoft was expected a 2D model of the character however, the company was surprised and pleased when a 3D model was delivered.
+Masahiro Sakurai made the announcement on Miiverse: Ubisoft was expected a 2D model of the character, however the company was both surprised and pleased when a 3D model was delivered.
 In Super Smash Bros.
 Ultimate, Rayman appears as a spirit.
-Many people have noted that a crystal on the Battlefield stage in the game appears to contain Rayman, though this has never been confirmed.
+Many people have noted that a crystal on the Battlefield stage in the game appears to contain Rayman, though this has been yet to be confirmed.
 Rayman also appeared as a playable character in Brawlhalla.

 In Mario + Rabbids Sparks of Hope, Rayman was featured as playable character in a downloadable content (Rayman in the Phantom Show) expansion announced during Ubisoft Forward 2022.
 Davide Soliani, the game's director, claimed that he was elated to reunite Rayman with the Rabbids, who had vastly overshadowed Rayman's own popularity.
 Rayman was added to the game on August 30, 2023.
-Rayman also made an appearance in the 2023 animated series Captain Laserhawk: A Blood Dragon Remix, in which he was portrayed as a cocaine-addicted propaganda host.
+Rayman also made an appearance in the 2023 adult animated series Captain Laserhawk: A Blood Dragon Remix, in which he was portrayed as a cocaine-addicted propaganda host.
 Rayman appears in the 2024 platform game Astro Bot as a VIP Bot dressed as him appears in the Winter Wonder DLC level, released on December 13, 2024.
-The Bot is called Limbless Legend and his design is based on the appearances in the original Rayman game and Rayman 2.
+The Bot is called "Limbless Legend" and his design is based on his appearances in the original Rayman game and Rayman 2.

+Rayman also appeared in the animated series Rayman: The Animated Series.